treasurenetprotocol/docs/docs/assets/tokenomics.md

 Although this type of legal structuring is common practice in legacy markets, combining real-world recourse with on-chain creditworthiness allows for radically transparent financing that is not possible without `$TAT` and Treasurenet’s decentralized audit framework.

-Asset-specific indexing:
+**TCash Minting Verification:**
+To mint TCash in the Treasurenet ecosystem, users need to verify the TAT minting history.
+This verification process ensures that TCash is properly backed by real-world assets that have been audited through the Treasurenet protocol.

+**Pool Creation in Otter:**
+Users who want to create a Pool in the Otter platform must have TAT minting records.
+This requirement ensures that only those who have contributed real assets to the ecosystem can create liquidity pools, maintaining the integrity of the system.

+**Asset-specific indexing:**
 Producers who are connected to the TN Gateway can mint `$TAT` tokens on a regular basis.
 The rate at which `$TAT` tokens are minted depends on the type of asset that is being produced.
-This means that the cumulative represen`$TAT`ive value of an asset class can be tracked by looking at the number of `$TAT` tokens that have been minted for that asset class.
+This means that the cumulative representative value of an asset class can be tracked by looking at the number of `$TAT` tokens that have been minted for that asset class.
 This information can be used to make financial decisions, such as deciding which asset classes to invest in.

+**Asset Type Considerations:**
+Currently, the Treasurenet ecosystem supports Oil and Gas as the primary real-world assets.
+The TAT tokens minted from these assets have the same value and characteristics.
+As the ecosystem expands to include new asset types in the future, the TAT tokens minted from different assets may have different characteristics, though this is still under consideration.

-It is worth noting that the option to make this asset information public is in the hands of the Producers.
+It is worth noting that the option to make asset production information public is in the hands of the Producers.

+## Token Distribution and Circulation After TGE

+### UNIT Token Distribution

+UNIT tokens are initially distributed through an airdrop mechanism.
+After the initial distribution, UNIT tokens are generated with each new block at a rate of 10 UNIT per block.
+This continuous issuance mechanism ensures that the token supply grows in correlation with network activity and real-world asset production.

+### TAT Token Distribution

+Unlike UNIT, TAT tokens do not have an initial distribution at TGE (Token Generation Event).
+TAT tokens are exclusively minted through the verification of real-world asset production by Producers within the Treasurenet ecosystem.
+This design ensures that every TAT token in circulation represents actual verified asset production.

 ## General Supply Framework